rrix/socialstack/README.md

 Finally, when you're ready to resume execution, you can enter "cont".

-You can also step through the code using 'n', thanks to the pry-debug gem.
+You can also step through the code using 'next', thanks to the pry-nav gem.

 Console
 -------